-My book Battle for Crete: New Zealand’s Near-Run Affair, a brief history of New Zealand’s close-run defeat on Crete in 1941, is being republished as part of a new military series by Intruder Books.
-It’s the third time this title’s been released – and this time you’ll be able to get it instantly, on Kindle.
-Here’s the… More ‘Battle for Crete’: cover reveal!
+My book Battle for Crete: New Zealand’s Near-Run Affair, a brief history of New Zealand’s close-run defeat on Crete in 1941, is free 9 April 2016 only (US time, 10 April NZ time) on Kindle – and sitting at No.1 in its category as I write this.
+You can get it instantly, on Kindle. … More ‘Battle for Crete’ – free 9 April 2016

 Fantastic Pasts – Sci-Fi adventures in alternate New Zealand history is out now!
 It’s my stupidest book – a wild sci-fi comedy romp through an alternate Kiwi history that never happened.
 Thrill to the French as they turn New Zealand’s rare Pliestocene fauna into pate!
 Laugh as Sir Francis Drake accidentally obeys orders and ends… More “Fantastic Pasts” – out today!
 Buy now before the llamas get to it.